What Millennials Can Do Now to Maximize Retirement Savings Later

 So What's the Problem?

-Those who do have access to employer-sponsored plans don't always qualify.
+People who do have access to employer-sponsored plans don't always qualify.
 They work too few hours, or they haven't been with the company long enough.

 Consider taking on a second job if you're already living as cheaply as is humanly possible.
 It doesn't have to be forever.
 You might be able to pick up a side gig during the summer months or at holiday times.
 Just be sure to put your earnings into savings to make the time crunch worth your while.